Papineau (horse): 2005: five-year-old season

 After an absence of almost eleven months, Papineau returned for the Yorkshire Cup on 13 May 2005.
-He started the 7/2 second favourite but finished fifth to Franklins Gardens after hanging to the right in the closing stages.
+He started as the 7/2 second favourite but finished fifth to Franklins Gardens after hanging to the right in the closing stages.
 The "Royal Ascot" meeting of 2005 took place at York Racecourse as Ascot Racecourse was being redeveloped.
-Papineau was made third favourite for the Gold Cup, but never looked likely to win and was virtually pulled-up by McEvoy in the straight and finished sixteenth of the seventeen runners behind Westerner.
+Papineau was made the third favourite for the Gold Cup, but never looked likely to win and was virtually pulled-up by McEvoy in the straight and finished sixteenth of the seventeen runners behind Westerner.

-Retirement
+Retirement and death

 After Papineau's retirement from racing, he was re-trained to compete in horse shows and dressage events.
+He also worked as a therapy horse that provided equine-assisted therapy through visits to hospitals and hospices such as Newmarket Hospital and East Anglia's Children's Hospices.
+He was a finalist for the inaugural Sir Peter O’Sullevan Charitable Trust Retraining of Racehorses Community Impact Award, and his achievements were celebrated at the Retraining of Racehorses Awards on 31 January 2024.

+Papineau was euthanised on 4 February 2024, at the age of 23.
+He had recently been diagnosed with heart issues.

 Assessment

 In the 2004 World Thoroughbred Racehorse Rankings, Papineau was given a rating of 119, making him the 34th best racehorse in the world.